Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Conclusion

 \section{Conclusion}

-In this work, the optimal portfolio problem was studied for an investor who behaves in accordance with the cumulative prospect theory, assuming a continuous-time market and that asset prices are modelled by general semimartingales.
+In this work, the optimal portfolio problem was studied for an investor who behaves in accordance with the cumulative prospect theory, assuming a con\-tin\-u\-ous-time market and that asset prices are modelled by general semimartingales.

 We addressed, in Section~\ref{ch:WellPosed}, the issue of well-posedness, which is a recurring one within the CPT framework.
 We focused on the case where the utilities, as well as the probability distortions, are all piecewise-power functions, and we identified several ill-posed cases.
 We were able to provide necessary and sufficient conditions for well-posedness, which are not only fairly easy to verify, but also have economic interpretations.
 Moreover, these are very similar to those obtained in the incomplete discrete-time multiperiod model \citep{carassus2011}.
 One question that remains unanswered, however, is what happens when $\beta=\delta$ or $\alpha=\gamma$.